xdv/divvyd/docs/README.md

 an ubuntu based image for running the tools:

 1. Install [Docker](https://docs.docker.com/engine/installation/)
 2. Build Docker image.
-From the rippled root folder:
+From the divvyd root folder:

 ```
-sudo docker build -t rippled-docs docs/
+sudo docker build -t divvyd-docs docs/
 ```

-Then to run the image, from the rippled root folder:
+Then to run the image, from the divvyd root folder:

 ```
-sudo docker run -v $PWD:/opt/rippled --rm rippled-docs
+sudo docker run -v $PWD:/opt/divvyd --rm divvyd-docs
 ```

 The output will be in `docs/html_doc`.